xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/updatenode.1.rst

 \ **For AIX systems:**\

-Note: The updatenode command is used to update AIX diskfull nodes only.
+Note: The updatenode command is used to update AIX diskful nodes only.
 For updating diskless AIX nodes refer to the xCAT for AIX update documentation and use the xCAT mknimimage command.
 For information on updating software on AIX cluster:
 For diskful installs, read:
 XCAT_AIX_RTE_Diskfull_Nodes